timpostuvan/segmentation-of-centrioles/README.md

        python ...

 ### Matching
-The notebook `matching.ipynb` shows and explains our matching procedure.
+The notebook `matching.ipynb` shows and explains our matching procedure, from loading the tif image over using StarDist and creating a matching.
 The notebook `matching_bipartite.ipynb` shows and explains bipartite only matching procedure.